Active GO FAIR Implementation Network

 Are you interested in joining Rare Diseases IN?
 Please express your interest by filling in the form below.
-Your request will be forwarded to the GO CHANGE Pillar Coordinator and she/he will get in touch as soon as possible.
+Your request will be forwarded to the IN Coordinator who will get in touch as soon as possible.

-Ronald Cornet, Amsterdam UMC, University of Amsterdam, Medical Informatics, Amsterdam, Public Health Research Institute,
+Ronald Cornet, Amsterdam UMC, University of Amsterdam, Medical Informatics, Amsterdam

-David van Enckevort, UMCG, University of Groningen, NL,
+Esther van Enckevort, UMCG, University of Groningen, NL

 Gulcin Gumus, EURORDIS-Rare Diseases Europe